arno-hartmann/openRA-AWS-Terraform/README.md

 terraform apply
 ```

-During `plan` and `apply` you will be asked to set values for the variables.
+:information_source: During `plan` and `apply` you will be asked to set values for the variables.
 This can be avoided by creating a file for setting these values (see below).

 You get the IP as `output` or find the server by the chosen name (see table of variables below) in the multiplayer overview.